how to keep your pets safe from coyote attacks

 Tiny was one such pet who had an unfortunate encounter with the neighborhood coyote.
 The 13-pound Chihuahua mix was outside his home in Brea, CA when the coyote came by, but he certainly held his own against the big bad desert dog.
 Tiny scampered away with only a bite to his front paw.
 The run-in ended up costing him a toe, and a sizable vet bill for the amputation, but it could’ve been much worse.
 Tiny’s family was reimbursed $1,442 for his stay at the vet’s, and luckily he’s back on all four paws.

 Coyotes will make quick work of small dogs and cats, and if they are hunting in packs, they can even prove a formidable foe for a large dog, too.
-Coyote attacks can occur year round at any time of day.
+Coyote attacks can occur year-round at any time of day.
 Think your pets are safe because you’re in the city?
 Think again.
 These rascals have infiltrated almost every part of the United States, with organized colonies present even in large cities, like Los Angeles.

 If you live in an area prone to coyote attacks, pay close attention to the following tips.
-Even if you’re not in an area with a high coyote population, read on—the coyote population will only increase over time.

 - Keep cats and small dogs inside, especially at night.